IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/turbine_inlet.rst

 Usually the inlet stream, or the inlet stream minus flow rate plus discharge pressure are fixed.
-There are also a few variables which are turbine parameters and are usually fixed.
+There are also a few variables which are turbine parameters and are usually fixed, like flow coefficients.
 See the variables section for more information.

 Model Structure
 ---------------

 The turbine inlet stage model contains one :ref:`ControlVolume0DBlock block
 <technical_specs/core/control_volume_0d:0D Control Volume Class>` called control\_volume and
-inherits the :ref:`PressureChanger model
+inherits `HelmIsentropicTurbine
-<technical_specs/model_libraries/generic/unit_models/pressure_changer:Pressure Changer>` using the isentropic option.
+<technical_specs/model_libraries/power_generation/unit_models/turbine_inlet:Turbine (Isentropic)>`.

 Variables
 ---------
-The variables below are defined in the TurbineInletStage model.
-Additional variables are inherited from the :ref:`PressureChanger model
+The variables below are defined in the HelmIsentropicTurbine model.
-<technical_specs/model_libraries/generic/unit_models/pressure_changer:Pressure Changer>` model.

 =========================== ======================== =========== ======================================================================
 Variable                    Symbol                   Index Sets  Doc